Last Updated: May 15, 2026

 Heparin Sodium 1,000 Units In Sodium Chloride 0.9% In Plastic Container is a drug marketed by B Braun, Fresenius Kabi Usa, and Hospira. and is included in four NDAs.

 The generic ingredient in HEPARIN SODIUM 1,000 UNITS IN SODIUM CHLORIDE 0.9% IN PLASTIC CONTAINER is heparin sodium.
 There are seventy-seven drug master file entries for this compound.
-Twenty-three suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the heparin sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Heparin Sodium 1,000 Units In Sodium Chloride 0.9% In Plastic Container